mcezzare/Virtual-Tourist/README.md

 ![PhotoAlbumViewController](repository-media/05-PhotoAlbumViewController-loaded.png)

-In the App example of [udacity](https://itunes.apple.com/us/app/virtual-tourist-portfolio/id994696845?mt=8), if the user selects an image the `New Collection` button is changed by a `Remove items` button, I decided to use a trash button as I find it more intuitive.
+In the App example of [udacity](https://itunes.apple.com/us/app/virtual-tourist-portfolio/id994696845?mt=8), if the user selects an image, the `New Collection` button is changed by a `Remove items` button, I decided to use a trash button as I find it more intuitive.

 If the user touches the `🗑` button without selecting any image, an alert will appear to select the photos to be removed.

 ![PhotoAlbumViewController](repository-media/06-PhotoAlbumViewController-trash-icon.png)

 User touches the photos he wants to remove and the items are highlighted from the rest with a blue border and an alpha effect.
-A user confirmation is made and the photos are rearranged in the collection.
+A user confirmation is made , then the pictures are removed, and the other photos are rearranged in the collection.
 Changes are persisted to the database automatically.

 ![PhotoAlbumViewController](repository-media/07-PhotoAlbumViewController-trash-icon.png)